nineinchnick/yii2-usr/README.md

 A simple implementation of a Diceware Passphrase generator is provided to aid users when they need to create a good, long but also easy to remember passphrase.

+Install the `nineinchnick/diceware` composer package to use it.

 Read more at [the Diceware Passphrase homepage](http://world.std.com/~reinhold/diceware.html).

 # Usage scenarios